Get paid to write with this epic directory of 99 travel websites (both online and in print). They pay travel writers up to $4,000 per article!

 - Pay: $35 / Article (900+ words) + Possible $100 Prize

 Journey Woman focuses on female travel stories which highlight what it’s like to travel as a woman.
 They are always looking for submissions and while the base pay isn’t that great, they do offer a $100 prize for the best article every month to give to one writer.
 Articles should be written from a woman’s point of view and should contain information of particular interest to female travellers.
-They will definitely accept articles from men if they are appropriate to their audience.

 - Pay: $50 / Article (750 – 2,500 words)

 Wanderful is looking for pieces that are engaging, personal and inspiring with the attempt to speak to their audience and community.
 They are looking for topics related to all things women, particularly those between the ages of 25 – 40.
 They want to provide tips for female travellers to show them how to make the most of their overseas experiences.

 - Pay: $100 – $1,250 / Article (200 – 12,000 words)

 This quarterly journal is targeted towards hunters and anglers, so if you’ve done a fly fishing or camping trip, you may be able to get a feature.
 They’re always looking for is a journal for hunters and anglers to tell stories and give tips on fishing locations and campfire tales, whether they be fact or fiction.
 The pay is good at $850 – $1,000 per Expedition (2,500 – 3,000 words), $600 – $1,250 per Features (1,500+ words), $600 for Yarns (750 – 1,500 words) and $100 for poems (max 1,000 words).
 They also pay up to $250 per photo, so you’ll not only get paid to write online, but you’ll also get paid for your photography.

 - Pay: $75 – $125 / Article (300 – 1,000 words)